-- Place the ground almonds, plain flour, sugar and salt into a food processor and pulse briefly to mix.
+- Place 45g ground almonds, 200g plain flour, 1 tablespoon caster sugar and a pinch of salt into a food processor.
+Pulse briefly to mix.

-- Add the vegan butter and pulse until you have a mixture the consistency of breadcrumbs.
+- Add 120g vegan butter, chopped into pieces, and pulse until you have a mixture the consistency of breadcrumbs.
 If you don’t have a food processor you can do this with your hands - rub together with your fingertips.

-- Add 1 tbsp cold water and mix until you have a dough.
-Only add the second tablespoon of water gradually, if you need to.
+- Add 1 tablespoon of cold water and mix until you have a dough.
+Only add the second tablespoon of water gradually if you need to.